 Homemade chipotle paste is a bit of an effort, with smoked chillies, onion, garlic, vinegar, sugar, spices, herbs and tomato purée all added into the mix.
 But, in this recipe, you can achieve the same wonderfully smoky flavour by simply using a jar of chipotle paste.
 Packed with nourishing black beans, the soup is very simple and warming.
 And you'll love the contrast of textures with tortilla chips, smashed avocado and sour cream too.

-Get the recipe for black bean and chipotle soup here
+Get the recipe for miso ramen here

 This soup is ready in no time, thanks to the smart idea of using a jar of roasted peppers, shop-bought Thai curry paste and a can of coconut milk.
 Roasting peppers is a long job, as they have to cool before you peel them, so this is a great time-saving solution.
 You lose none of the fresh, lightly spiced flavour or creamy texture either.